selorm123/Car-enthusiast.s3/README.md

 # Car-enthusiast.s3
-A static site hosted on S£
+A static site hosted on S3